Best Wood for Cutting Boards - The Ultimate Guide

 Besides color itself, the grain of the wood also gives cutting boards their unique appearance.

 Maple does not have any grains (the lines that run across a piece of wood).
 For this reason, they are less unique in their look.
 Beech is also blonde, but has darker streaks throughout the grain pattern.

 If you want a unique cutting board, you want a wood that has unique grain patterns.
 Walnut has become a popular choice for cutting boards lately due to its striking beauty and distinctive grain pattern.

 Besides making boards along their natural grain, there are other design varieties that gives your board a unique pattern.
-End-grain boards and edge-grain cutting boards are also popular choices when it comes to the aesthetics of wooden boards.
+End-grain boards (on Amazon) and edge-grain cutting boards are also popular choices when it comes to the aesthetics of wooden boards.

 These types of boards tend to be a lot more expensive, and with good reason.
 They require extensive work by the woodworker to achieve the spectacular look.